manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 Methods - Interview/Survey/ Think out load protocol/Focus Groups

-Use these techniques to fget feedback on how our prototype changes the task.
+Use these techniques to get feedback on how our prototype changes the task.

 ## Designing A Qualitative Evaluation

 There are options when designing a qualitative evaluation:

-1. Prior experience or live demonstration? - bring user in to test
+1. Prior experience or live demonstration? - bring user in to test.
+Mostly later case
 2. Synchronous or asynchronous? - watch live or complete and send
 3. One interface or multiple prototypes? - Vary the order based on bias.
 4. Think aloud protocol or post-event protocol? - explain while doing or do later at the end.